 Step 3 - Place the garment(s) in the tumble dryer

 Left to Right: As the jacket dries, it starts to fluff back up again.
-The finished garments and DWR treatment working well.
+The finished garments and DWR treatment is working well.

-Storm's Care products can be found here
+Storm's Care products can be found here.

 Notes for Guidance